 Your dog looks like a boxer, but you don't have American Kennel Club registration papers or specific information on him.
-How do you tell whether he's a full-blooded boxer or a mix of other breeds?
-You can compare him physically to purebred boxers or spend a moderate amount of money for genetic testing.
+How do you tell whether you've got a full-blooded boxer or a mix of other breeds?
+You can compare him physically to known boxer dog breed characteristics or spend a moderate amount of money for genetic testing.

 Boxers sport a short, easy-care coat.
-While the only acceptable colors in the breed standard are fawn and brindle -- the latter a brown base coat with black striping -- solid or mostly white boxers are fairly common.
+While the only acceptable colors in full-blooded boxer puppies are the breed standard fawn and brindle — the latter a brown base coat with black striping — solid or mostly white boxers are fairly common.
 White boxers are ineligible to show in American Kennel Club conformation classes, but they can compete in canine sports, such as agility.
-The standard does permit white markings that don't exceed one-third of the boxer's coat.
+Breeders often sterilize white puppies to try and minimize white coats in the population.

-Perhaps surprising given their dignified appearance, boxers are good-natured, athletic and happy canines.
+Perhaps surprisingly, given their dignified appearance, boxers are good-natured, affectionate, athletic, and happy canines.
 They're good with kids and often fine with felines.
-Other dogs may be another story -- boxers are quite territorial.
-While smart, these strong-will animals aren't the easiest to train, but you'll get there with patience.
+Other dogs may be another story — boxers are quite territorial.
+While smart, purebred boxer puppies are strong-willed animals who always aren't the easiest to train, but you'll get there with patience.
 Boxers make excellent watchdogs but don't tend to bark excessively.

 Certain breeds, or crosses of breeds, may be mistaken for a boxer.
 These include American bulldogs and English bulldog mixes.
 While you'd never mistake a purebred English bulldog for a boxer, as the bulldog is far too short and squat, add in some taller canine genes and there's more of a resemblance.